learningequality/kolibri-docs/docs/manage/command_line.rst

 * When you do not provide passwords for the imported users, Kolibri will set the default password ``kolibri`` for those usernames.

+* If you do not provide full names for the imported users, Kolibri will set them to be the same as the values for ``username``, and you can edit them in the **Facility > Users** page.

 * The facility can be either the facility name or the facility ID.
 If you do not provide the facility, Kolibri will import users in the default facility on the device.
 You can also specify the facility by adding the ``--facility`` argument in the command line (see below).